PowerMops/powermops-site/src/routes/pmops/Lesson-12.md

 are actually symbolic of a condition that has just been tested, they are sometimes referred to as flags.
 Flags in programs are something like markers planted in key places that symbolize a certain condition.
-A
-\"true\" flag signifies that a non-zero number is on the stack; a
-\"false\" flag signifies that a zero is on the stack.
-(Another term that is used is boolean&\#148;this really means the same as \"flag\".)
+A "true" flag signifies that a non-zero number is on the stack; a "false" flag signifies that a zero is on the stack.
+(Another term that is used is boolean&\#148;this really means the same as "flag".)

 To help ingrain this difference between `TRUE` and `FALSE` n your mind, redefine `test` yet